-David Linde is CEO of Participant, the leading global media company dedicated to entertainment that inspires and compels social change.
-Linde is responsible for leading the Company’s overall strategy, content creation, advocacy, operations, strategic investments and acquisitions.
-Participant’s content and social impact mandate speaks directly to the rise of today’s “conscious consumer,” representing over 2 billion consumers who are compelled to make impactful content a priority focus.
-Noteworthy films from Participant include Oscar® Best Picture winner Spotlight; Oscar® winners for Best Documentary Feature, American Factory, CITIZENFOUR, The Cove and An Inconvenient Truth; Oscar® winners for Best Foreign Language Film ROMA and A Fantastic Woman; as well as acclaimed, award-winning long-form content including Steve James’ docuseries America To Me and Ava DuVernay’s When They See Us.
+David Linde is CEO of Participant, the leading global media company dedicated to entertainment that harnesses the collective power of art and activism.
+Linde is responsible for leading the company’s overall strategy, content creation, advocacy, operations, strategic investments and acquisitions.
+Noteworthy films from Participant include Academy Award® winners for Best Picture Spotlight and Green Book; Best Documentary Feature winners American Factory, CITIZENFOUR, The Cove and An Inconvenient Truth; and winners for Best Foreign Language Film ROMA and A Fantastic Woman; as well as acclaimed, award-winning series including Steve James’ docuseries America To Me and Ava DuVernay’s EMMY®-winning When They See Us.

 Linde has long championed the voice of signature filmmakers, having worked on multiple films with Pedro Almodóvar, Sofia Coppola, Alfonso Cuarón, Todd Haynes, Ang Lee and Tom McCarthy, among many others.

 Linde serves on the Board Of Trustees of the American Film Institute and the Board of Directors of Film Independent, and is a former member of the Board of Governors of the Academy of Motion Picture Arts and Sciences, where he served as Treasurer.